 Two time Winner of The Goldsmiths’ Company Award, 2016 & 2019, artist John Moore continues to explore and create his world through making wearable objects.
 Recognised for their imagination, original design and craftsmanship, his distinctive works are born out of a deep passion for making and a life time spent observing the world around him.
 With a broad approach he combines a variety of materials, selected for their unique properties.
 Shape, colour and movement are carefully balanced to create hybrid specimens.
 Organic yet manmade, they transcend the material and work in harmony with the body, blurring the lines between jewellery, art, design, craft, fashion and performance.

 It was always clear that John was born to make things and his fascination with wearable objects and movement began at a very young age.
-Whilst other children were playing with toys, he was busy making his own.
-He would often be found at the kitchen table making masks, kites, puppets and automata sculpture, all of which he could bring to life with movement.
-Otherwise he was playing the piano, at a dance class, out collecting feathers, or gazing at his tropical fish.
+Whilst other children were playing with toys, John was busy making his own.
+He was often to be found at the kitchen table making masks, kites, puppets and automata sculpture, all of which he could bring to life with movement.
+At other times he was practising the piano, at a ballet class, out collecting feathers, or gazing at his tropical fish.

 The overriding inspiration for John’s work is the natural world.
 With sensitivity for shape, balance and movement, he combines the organic with the engineered to create new objects that show respect to nature and our place within it.
 The finished pieces are the result of a life time spent observing the natural world and understanding materials through making.